 No transfer credit is granted for courses in which the grade earned is less than C or 2.00 for the required courses in Business, Mathematics, Economics and Computer Science.
-The CR/NC option may not be applied to courses in the Business major.
+The CR/NC option may not be applied to courses in the Business core, University core and Business major.